-5. Retention of Records:
+5. Record-keeping and retention of records:

-- When a disclosure of abuse, or an allegation against a member of staff or volunteer, has been made, our school must have a record of this.
-These records will be maintained in a way that is confidential and secure, in accordance with our GDPR Data Protection Policy and Data Protection Legislation. - There is a statutory requirement for our school to pass any child protection records to the pupil's next school.
-We are required to have an auditable system in place to evidence we have done so.
-Any transfer of records will be carried out using a secure method and will be sent separately to the pupil's general file. - The last statutory school maintains child protection files until a pupil reaches the age of 25 years, 5.3 therefore if the transfer school is unknown, or a pupil is going to be electively home educated, any child protection files will remain at our school in a secure location.
-Child protection files will only be destroyed when the pupil reaches their 25th birthday. - 5.4 We have a robust system for reviewing our archived information held.
+- 5.1 When a disclosure of abuse, or an allegation against a member of staff or volunteer, has been made, our school must have a record of this.
+These records will be maintained in a way that is confidential and secure, in accordance with our GDPR Data Protection Policy and Data Protection Legislation. - 5.2 Records should include: - a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome. - 5.3 There is a statutory requirement for our school to pass any child protection records to the pupil's next school.
+There must be an auditable system in place to evidence this has taken place.
+Safeguarding records will be sent separately from the general files using a secure method. - 5.4 The last statutory school maintains child protection files until a pupil reaches the age of 25 years, therefore if the transfer school is unknown, or a pupil is going to be electively home educated, any child protection files will remain at our school in a secure location.
+Child protection files will only be destroyed when the pupil reaches their 25th birthday. - 5.5 We have a robust system for reviewing our archived information held.
 Our files are stored and disposed of in line with GDPR protocols.